mliszcz/kvm-cloud/README.md

 ```
 Instance *s2/2000* is now ONLINE and port 2301 on s2 controller forwards traffic to port 22 on *s2/2000* instance.

-Test connection using SSH. *NOTE: cirros login is 'cirros' and password is 'cubswin:)'.*
+Test connection using SSH.
+Log in with 'cirros' username and 'cubswin:)' password.
 ```
 $ ssh -p 2301 cirros@127.0.0.1
 cirros@127.0.0.1's password: